nimbleltd/docs/src/api.md

 For PUT or POST requests, parameters must be sent in the body of the request and can either be a JSON object, or a list of URL encoded parameters.
 All responses will be JSON.

-## Persistence
+## Data Persistence

-List of persistence API entries:
+List of data persistence API entries:

 * [Retrieve all models in a collection](api.html#retrieve-all-models-in-a-collection)
 * [Create a new model](api.html#create-a-new-model)